chippyash/Monad/docs/Test-Contract.md

 *  Performing a key union the dissimilar collections will throw an exception
 *  The head of a collection is its first member
 *  The tail of a collection is all but its first member
+*  You can filter a collection with a closure
+*  You can reduce a collection to a single value with a closure
+*  You can reference a collection as though it was an array

 ## Monad\Test\FTry